MAINTENANCE

 Helmets

-• The students write their name and hour of PE on bouffant.
+• The students write their name and hour of PE on the bouffant cap.

 They keep it in their lockers for the entire unit.